This section documents all changes and bug fixes applied since the release of 1.2.1.

 I/O errors on slaves are expected (prior to failover) since the master is down, therefore only SQL errors are checked.

-A switchover operation would fail due to a missing or incorrect
+A switchover operation failed due to a missing or incorrect

 password for the replication (